Dazt5/security-services/README.md

 After configure these env variables, you should be able to run typing `docker-compose up`, make sure ports set in docker-compose are available.

+## Setup Authentication(required)

+To sign and validate Jwt tokens you need to create an encoded-base64 secret and set it up in an env variable called ``JWT_SECRET``

+This secret will be used to sign and check Jwt tokens.

+> [!TIP]
+> You can create this secret using test method `testGenerateSecret` in class `JwtServicesTest` localed in `common` module.
+> full path: ```/security-services/common/src/test/kotlin/com/alejandra/security/jwt/JwtServicesTest.kt```

+- TODO: It will be leverage, the idea is to encrypt the secret and decrypt it each time we need to verify a token.